morganecocuron/Quiz_game-Morgane_Cocuron-CDF03/README.md

-# ASCII_Art_Generator-Morgane_Cocuron-CDF03
+# Quiz_game-Morgane_Cocuron-CDF03
 Developement of a console project run in a terminal.
-I chose to work on the ASCII Art Generator that provides a succession of letters and that returns  an ASCII art
+I chose to work on the quiz game where a user has to answer to some questions.
+If he succeeds to answer correctly all the questions, he wins the game